SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Which browsers does Spartacus support?

-Spartacus runs on modern browsers, such as Chrome, Firefox, Safari, and Edge.
-Spartacus also runs on any browser that supports the same standards as these browsers.
+Spartacus runs on the following browsers: Chrome, Firefox, Safari, and Edge.
+Spartacus also runs on any browser that supports the same, modern standards as these browsers.
 Spartacus does not support IE11 because IE11 does not support CSS variables.

 On mobile platforms, Spartacus supports Chrome and Safari.